Blood Worth E-Copies

 Genre ~ Young Adult, Urban Fantasy, Horror

-Violence, homophobia, elements of racism, mental health issues
+Violence, gore, homophobia, elements of racism, mental health issues